Data-driven Quantum Dynamical Embedding Method for Long-term Prediction on Near-term Quantum Computers: Results

 \begin{theorem}[Composite cosine-wave approximation] Given a composite signal formed by the superposition of multiple cosine-waves, $\sum_i^K A_i\cos(\omega_i t+\phi_i) $, where each term has a distinct amplitude $A_i$, frequency $\omega_i$ and phase $\phi_i$.
-A $K$-channel QDM can approximate this composite signal with a bounded error by properly selecting parameters $\theta_1^1,\theta_2^2,\dots , \theta_1^K,\theta_2^K$, with each superscript indexing the corresponding channel. \end{theorem}
+A $K$-channel QDE can approximate this composite signal with a bounded error by properly selecting parameters $\theta_1^1,\theta_2^2,\dots , \theta_1^K,\theta_2^K$, with each superscript indexing the corresponding channel. \end{theorem}

-In Thm.~\ref{thm:1}, we proved the QDM's capability to approximate a single mode cosine-wave signal with a bounded error.
-This establishes the potential for QDMs to approximate composite cosine-wave signals, as further explored in Thm.~\ref{thm:2}.
-Proofs are provided in the supplementary information (Supplymentary Detailed Proofs).
+In Thm.~\ref{thm:1}, we proved the QDE's capability to approximate a single mode cosine-wave signal with a bounded error.
+This establishes the potential for QDE to approximate composite cosine-wave signals, as further explored in Thm.~\ref{thm:2}.
+Proofs are provided in the supplementary information (supplementary Detailed Proofs).

-Lastly, we present a theorem that shows the universality of the QDM based on preceding discussions:
+Lastly, we present a theorem that shows the universality of the QDE based on preceding discussions:

-\begin{theorem}[Approximating any continuous function] If $g(t)$ is continuous on an interval $[a,b]$, then there exists a $K$-channel QDM approximating $g(t)$ with a bounded error for any $t$ in $[a,b]$. \end{theorem}
+\begin{theorem}[Approximating any continuous function] If $g(t)$ is continuous on an interval $[a,b]$, then there exists a $K$-channel QDE approximating $g(t)$ with a bounded error for any $t$ in $[a,b]$. \end{theorem}

 The proof is located in the supplementary information.